-The College of Arts and Science, oldest and largest division of the university, provides liberal education programs in the basic humanities, social sciences, and natural sciences.
+The College of Arts and Science, the oldest and largest division of the university, provides liberal education programs in the basic humanities, social sciences and natural sciences.
 Within the School of Fine Arts are the School of Music and the departments of art and theatre.

-Presently, the college offers the following baccalaureate degrees: bachelor of arts, bachelor of fine arts, bachelor of sciences, bachelor of music, and bachelor of general studies.
-Students pursuing advanced degrees of master of arts, master of fine arts, master of science, and doctor of philosophy enroll in the graduate school.
+The college offers the following baccalaureate degrees: bachelor of arts, bachelor of sciences, bachelor of music and bachelor of general studies.
+Students pursuing advanced degrees of master of arts, master of fine arts, master of science and doctor of philosophy enroll in the graduate school.

-MU's General Education Program is recognized as a model for undergraduate education at major public research universities-Mizzou is one of only eight universities, and the only one in the Big 12, to be honored with the Hesburgh Award.
-Faculty across campus are deeply involved in enterprise, fine-tuning it and working across academic disciplines to deliver a unique educational experience to MU students.
+MU's General Education Program is recognized as a model for undergraduate education at major public research universities-Mizzou is one of only eight universities and the only one in the Big 12, to be honored with the Hesburgh Award.
+Faculty across campus are deeply involved in enterprise and working across academic disciplines to deliver a unique educational experience to MU students.
 One aspect of the program that has drawn national attention is the incorporation of writing across the undergraduate curriculum-two writing intensive courses.
 Nearly 120 sections of writing intensive courses are offered each semester at MU, representing every department in every undergraduate division at the institution.

-Special programs that enhance the curriculum are the Summer Repertory Program in theatre; a summer field camp in Wyoming for students of geology; and the Center for the Literary Arts, uniting creative writing in journalism, and writing for the stage and screen in theatre.
-Mizzou on Tour allows music students to audition for a performance in New York, most recently at Carnegie Hall; Mizzou on Broadway offers theatre students a chance to perform original plays in New York; and the Undergraduate Research Mentorship encourages undergraduate students to collaborate on research with respected faculty members.
+Among the many special programs that enhance the curriculum are the Undergraduate Research Mentorship, which encourages undergraduate students to collaborate on research with respected faculty members; the Summer Repertory Program in theatre; a summer field camp in Wyoming for students of geology; and the Center for the Literary Arts, uniting creative writing in the English department, literary writing in journalism and writing for the stage and screen in theatre.
+Two showcase programs in the performing arts position students on national stages: Mizzou on Tour rewards outstanding music students with performances at such prestigious venues as Carnegie Hall, and Mizzou on Broadway offers theatre students a chance to perform original plays and serve internships at the York Theatre in New York.